Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 The state of Nevada has a security deposit law in place that apply to both the landlord and tenant.
 Among other things, the rules stipulate things like:

-• The limit on security deposits (3 months’ rent)
+- The limit on security deposits (3 months’ rent)

-• Allowable security deposit deductions
+- Allowable security deposit deductions

 Housing Discrimination

 The Fair Housing Act states that housing discrimination against tenants based on certain protected classes is illegal.
-At the federal level, the protected classes under the federal Fair Housing Act are race, color, religion, nationality, gender, disability, and familial status.
+At the federal level, the protected classes under the federal Fair Housing Act are race, color, religion, nationality, gender, physical or mental disability, and familial status.
 The state of Nevada also extends the federal list by adding gender identity and sexual orientation.

 Rent Increases & Related Fees